Harsh-Srivastav123/quizApp_backend/README.md

-# QuizApp - Spring Boot Project
+# QuizMate - Spring Boot Project

-QuizApp, powered by Spring Boot, is a dynamic backend application revolutionizing the quiz experience.
-Users enjoy seamless CRUD operations on questions, with easy topic filtering.
-Personalized profiles with Cloudinary-managed images enhance user engagement.
-Robust security features, including Spring Security and JWT authentication, safeguard user data.
-Unique to QuizApp is the ability to generate custom question papers and the question are randomly picked from all difficulty level to provide balance paper, adding a personalized touch to quiz sessions.
-User can make their profile to take quiz and keep track record of their progress .
-MySQL integration stores responses for progress tracking.
-Deployed on AWS, QuizApp ensures scalability and reliability, making it a go-to platform for interactive and secure quizzing.
-EC2
+QuizMate, powered by Spring Boot, redefines the quiz experience with its dynamic and user-centric design.
+Offering seamless CRUD operations on questions and easy topic filtering, users can effortlessly navigate and create quizzes tailored to their interests.
+Personalized profiles, enhanced with Cloudinary-managed images, further elevate user engagement, creating a vibrant and interactive platform.

+Security is paramount in QuizApp, with robust features such as Spring Security and JWT authentication ensuring the safety of user data.
+Unique to QuizMate is the ability to generate custom question papers, providing a personalized touch to quiz sessions.
+The application also offers email verification during account creation, adding an extra layer of security and verification.
+Additionally, the session creation feature allows users to conduct private quiz sessions, sharing session credentials through email.
+This feature enables users to invite others to participate in quizzes, with session details and progress tracking stored for a seamless and enjoyable quizzing experience.

+QuizMate is deployed on AWS EC2 using Docker containers, leveraging the scalability and reliability of AWS infrastructure.
+The database is hosted on AWS RDS, ensuring efficient data management and accessibility.
+Additionally, QuizMate employs a comprehensive CI/CD pipeline, powered by GitHub Actions, to streamline development process.
+This integration ensures rapid iteration and delivery of new features, maintaining QuizMate's position as the preferred platform for interactive and secure quizzing.

 ## Table of Contents